-The sequencer has 3 sections:
+riangle The sequencer has 3 sections:

-Low frequency oscillator allows the cadence of the passage from one sequence to another.
+Low frequency oscillator controls the timing of passage from one sequence to another.
 Its speed can be set statically with the "frequency" button and dynamically with the modulation input on the first page.
 Two buttons, "on" and "off" respectively start and stop this generator.

-Eight step sequence manager.
-Each step defines 3 levels of output modulations, with 3 rotating buttons.
-The manager moves from one step to another on every impulse from the low frequency generator.
-The 3 lines of sequence can also be chained to create a longer sequence (up to 24 steps)
+Eight-step sequence manager.
+Each step defines 3 levels of output modulations, using 3 knobs.
+The manager moves from one step to another on each pulse from the low frequency generator.
+The 3 rows of sequence can also be chained to create a longer sequence (up to 24 steps)

-The output controller.
-It allows the management of the 4 modulation outputs in function with the current step.
-The first 3 outputs take their values from the rotating buttons of the current step (on the corresponding line), eventually with a configurable soothing through the "smooth" buttons.
+The output controller allows the management of the 4 modulation outputs for the current step.
+The first 3 outputs take their values from the rotating buttons of the current step (on the corresponding line), eventually with a configurable smoothing through the "smooth" buttons.
 The fourth output, for which the smoothing can also be set through the "smooth" button, is managed in the following manner.
 It takes the value from one of the 3 outputs in function with the current step and the type of progression specified with the "Chain" selector: This allows the linking sequences to create variations.
-For example to link lines 1,2 and 3 to obtain a 24 step on the same controller.
+For example to link lines 1, 2 and 3 to obtain a 24 step on the same controller.